mhoehle/hoehleatsu.github.io/_posts/2020-01-22-wcascrape.md

 In other words, my first (and as of today only) official 3x3x3 average is 1M 18.05S which corresponds to 7805 centiseconds.
-This is much better than the 3 minutes anticipated in my [analysis from May 2019](http://staff.math.su.se/hoehle/blog/2019/05/06/wcamining.html) and was well under the 4:00 cutoff of the round.
+This is much better than the 3 minutes anticipated in my [analysis from May 2019](http://staff.math.su.se/hoehle/blog/2019/05/06/wcamining.html) and was well under the 4:00 time limit of the round.
 Still, I finished last place in the 3x3x3 competition (rank 84/84).
 However, the competition was in no way representative of my peer group (senior newbie cubers) as, for example, number 1, 3 and 7 of the [World Championship 2019](https://www.worldcubeassociation.org/competitions/WC2019/results/all?event=333) also competed.

 The aim of this post is thus to use a data based approach to alter the sampling frame of the comparison in order to make the comparison more relevant (aka. sugarcoating):